jmarkman/sf5-grind-to-diamond/src/content/writing/datasetandtech.md

 I ended up aggregating all of the singular ranked matches in larger sequences so I could project them into different subsets (i.e., per-character win/loss, character frequency, all matches) and my Ranked Session concept didn't come into play outside of the change in session LP between sessions visualization.
 Having a collection of timestamped Ranked Matches would mean that I can aggregate them on demand into sessions, and I can do more fine-grained analyses involving time between matches.

-2. Rrather than making an Excel sheet, I'd have everything stored in a (cloud) database and accessible via an API
+2. Rather than making an Excel sheet, I'd have everything stored in a (cloud) database and accessible via an API

 Since another version of this project would be focused on a newer game (in this case, Street Fighter 6), there's a lot more room for tracking lifetime progress rather than a snapshot of my time playing the game.
 Additionally, I could add a rather large bit of flare on the visualization side and allow anyone who's more technically inclined to perform SQL-like queries on copies of my data.